bucketco/bucket-javascript-sdk/README.md

-# Bucket
+# Reflag

 Feature flags for SaaS that run on TypeScript.
-[Learn more and get started](https://bucket.co/)
+[Learn more and get started](https://reflag.com/)

 ## React SDK